 Supported employment is conducted in a variety of settings, particularly work sites, in which persons without disabilities are employed.
-With prior approval by the Team, this service may be provided remotely.
 Supported employment includes activities that are outcome based and needed to sustain paid employment at or above the minimum wage in an integrated setting in the general workforce, in a job that meets personal and career goals.
 When supported employment services are provided at a work site in which persons without disabilities are employed, services may include job analysis, adaptations, training and systematic instruction required by members, and will not include payment for the supervisory activities rendered as a normal part of the business setting.
 Supported employment consists of job development, assessment, benefits planning, supportive assistance and job coaching up to 100% of on-site intervention.
 Stabilization or ongoing support is available for those requiring less than 20% on-site intervention.
 Supported employment in an individual placement promotes the member's capacity to secure and maintain integrated employment at a job of the member's choice paying at or more than minimum wage.
 Supported employment in an individual placement may be provided by a coworker or other job site personnel.
 The job coach meets qualifications for providers of service.